 Market research can be the holy grail of customer insights, revealing motivations behind purchase decisions, behavioral patterns, likes, and dislikes.
 Information like this can help you make informed decisions about creating new products or services, entering new markets, and more.

 Done right, market research can be extremely valuable.
 But not planning properly or taking the wrong approach with market research can tank your efforts and flush valuable marketing dollars down the drain.
 We created this in-depth guide to help you avoid this unfortunate situation.
 Keep reading to learn how to do market research the right way — in four easy-to-digest chapters.
 But before the synopsis, let us summarize the basic market research process in 6 steps.

-- Chapter 4: Market research methods.
+- Market research methods.
 What methods can you use to find answers to your burning questions?
 There are plenty, but we walk through five frequently used methods, when it’s best to employ them, and pitfalls to watch out for.

 Remember to bookmark this guide for later reference.
 Market research can be a complex topic, and as your needs change you may need a refresher on approaches or methods you haven’t used before.